nic-gunter-gtchs/codespace-xfce/README.md

 # Limitations & bugs
 - No hardware acceleration because Codespace does not have a GPU
 - Terminal won't open.
-May work if you use Ubuntu 20.04
+May work if you use Ubuntu 20.04, or use the XFCE Terminal